 The above list is ordered according to recent experience of LKB developers.
-These free, open-source Lisp implementations typically vary in which features are available on which platforms (e.g. native code compilation, UniCode support, multi-threading, or socket support), and users may need to experiment a little.
-The LKB provides a non-graphical mode of interactions (called tty mode; see the LkbTty page) that enables basic grammar writing or deployment of an existing grammar.
+These free, open source Lisp implementations typically vary in which features are available on which platforms (e.g. native code compilation, Unicode support, multi-threading, or socket support), and users may need to experiment a little.
+The LKB provides a non-graphical mode of interactions (called tty mode; see the GeFaqLispPromptTips page) that enables basic grammar writing or deployment of an existing grammar.
 Also, there is experimental support to provide graphical tools without CLIM for select platforms; see the LkbLui pages.
 For instructions on compiling the LKB source code, please see the LkbCompilation pages.

 In case of problems, please see the LkbFaq page.
 For additional information on obtaining, installing, and running the LKB, see:

-LkbLexDb: Setting up and Using a Lexical Database (optional); and
+LkbLexDb: Setting up and using a lexical database (optional);

 - other Lkb pages - use the wiki search facilities to find them.

 (2007-02-08) On ubuntu edgy the latest amd64 binaries require you to